Vikings' comings and goings (mostly goings)

 VIKINGS ARRIVING

-Michael Pierce, DT Three-year free-agent contract
+Michael Pierce, DT: three-year free-agent contract

 VIKINGS STAYING

-Dan Bailey, K Three-year contract
+Dan Bailey, K: three-year contract

-Britton Colquitt, P Three-year contract
+Britton Colquitt, P: three-year contract

-Kirk Cousins, QB Two-year extension
+Kirk Cousins, QB: two-year extension

-Anthony Harris, S Franchise tag
+Anthony Harris, S: franchise tag

-Rashod Hill, OT New contract
+Rashod Hill, OT: new contract

 VIKINGS LEAVING

-Mackensie Alexander, CB Signed with Bengals
+Mackensie Alexander, CB: signed with Bengals

-Stefon Diggs, WR Traded to Bills
+Stefon Diggs, WR: traded to Bills

-Everson Griffen, DE Released
+Everson Griffen, DE: released

-Linval Joseph, DT Released, signed with Chargers
+Linval Joseph, DT: released, signed with Chargers

-Josh Kline, G Released
+Josh Kline, G: released

-Jayron Kearse, S Signed with Lions
+Jayron Kearse, S: signed with Lions

-Xavier Rhodes, CB Released
+Xavier Rhodes, CB: released

-Andrew Sendejo, S Signed with Browns
+Andrew Sendejo, S: signed with Browns

-Trae Waynes, CB Signed with Bengals
+Trae Waynes, CB: signed with Bengals

-Stephen Weatherly, DE Signed with Panthers
+Stephen Weatherly, DE: signed with Panthers

 More from Star Tribune